Computing

 Enough Packaging?

-After some trouble with our Belkin router recently, we managed to get it replaced under the lifetime warranty — a very satisfying result!
-The router arrived today, and the packaging that brought it can only be described as overkill:
+After some trouble with our Belkin router recently, we managed to get it replaced under the lifetime warranty.

 -